lbc2k1385/availity-react-registration/README.md

 ### 'availity-registration-demo

 Project is a react application that serves as a dummy user registrtion form for Availity.
-This project is not connecte to any services and uses dummy data to set the state dropdown in the form.
+This project is not connected to any services and uses dummy data to set the state dropdown in the form.
 Input validation is done to ensure that all fields are present.
 Additional logic has been added to the ensure that the NPI number can not be a negative number, both email text boxes should match, and the phone number should be in ###-###-#### format or the form cannot be submitted.

 Because this app is not connected to any services, the data has simply been logged to the console